-Skip to 0 minutes and 57 seconds For this course, we have gathered information and resources from experts in entomology, medicine, and public health.
-The course uses videos, articles, and discussions to introduce you to the Zika virus, and put the recent outbreak into context with other vector-borne diseases.
-Where has Zika come from?
-What role does the Aedes mosquito have in its transmission?
-And most importantly, how can we control it?
+Skip to 0 minutes and 42 seconds for Preventing the Zika Virus: Understanding and Controlling the Aedes Mosquito.
+I’m also the Director of arctec at the London School of Hygiene and Tropical Medicine, where we develop and evaluate technologies aimed at controlling insects and other arthropods, particularly those of medical importance.
+We’ve gathered information and resources from experts in entomology, medicine, and public health.
+The course uses videos, articles, and discussions to introduce you to the Zika virus and the recent outbreaks into context with other vector borne diseases.
+Where has Zika could come from, what role does the Aedes mosquito have in its transmission, and, most importantly, how can we control it?

 Skip to 1 minute and 28 seconds The course is suitable for you if you are healthcare professional or working in a health organisation, a student taking a healthcare or science related degree, a public health advisor, anyone working in control programs for vector borne diseases, or anyone with an interest in learning about the Zika virus and the Aedes mosquito.
 It will last for three weeks, with each week focusing on a different topic from the virus itself, to the mosquito vector, and finally the control tools that are available.